ibm-cloud-docs/cloud-object-storage/gui/cyberduck.md

  3. A pop-up window opens.
 From the drop-down menu at the top, select `S3 (HTTPS)`.
 Enter information into the following fields, and then click Connect:

     * `Server`: enter endpoint of IBM COS
-        * *Ensure the endpoint region matches the intended bucket*
+        * *Ensure the endpoint's region matches the intended bucket*
     * `Access Key ID`
     * `Secret Access Key`
     * `Add to Keychain`: Save the connection to the keychain to allow use across other applications *(optional)*

  4. Cyberduck takes you to the root of the account where buckets can be created.
-Right-click within the main panel and select **New Folder** (the application deals with many transfer protocols where Folder is the more common container construct).
-Enter the bucket name and then click Create.
+    * Right-click within the main panel and select **New Folder** (*the application deals with many transfer protocols where Folder is the more common container construct*).
+    * Enter the bucket name and then click Create.
  5. After the bucket is created, double-click the bucket to view it.
-Within the bucket you can perform various functions such as upload files to the bucket, list bucket contents, download objects from the bucket, synchronize local files to a bucket, synchronize objects to another bucket, or create an archive of a bucket.
+Within the bucket you can perform various functions such as:
+    * upload files to the bucket
+    * list bucket contents
+    * download objects from the bucket
+    * synchronize local files to a bucket
+    * synchronize objects to another bucket
+    * create an archive of a bucket
  6. Right-click within the bucket and select **Synchronize**.
 A pop-up panel opens where you can browse to the folder that you want to synchronize to the bucket.
 Select the folder and click Choose.
  7. After you select the folder, a new pop-up panel opens.
 Here, a drop-down menu is available where you select the synchronization operation with the bucket.
 Three possible synchronize options are available from the menu: